Bozhidar-Tomov/WEB_technologies_fmi_24-25/Project/README.md

 ### Database Setup
 1. Make sure MySQL is running from your XAMPP control panel
-2. After starting the server with the script above, visit: http://localhost:8080/config/init_db.php
+2. After starting the server with the script above, visit: http://localhost:8080/setup.php
-3. Follow the instructions on the database setup page
+3. Click "Test Connection" to verify your database connection
+4. Click "Initialize Database" to set up the database and tables
-4. Once complete, return to http://localhost:8080 to start using the application
+5. Once complete, return to http://localhost:8080 to start using the application

 ### Troubleshooting